SwetaMallick01/Restaurant-Sales-Analysis-Dashboard/README.md

 2. Average Order Value: Average value of orders placed on the platform.
 3. Most Popular Cuisines: Distribution of sales across different cuisine types.
 4. Top-Performing Restaurants: Restaurants with the highest sales revenue.
+5. Checked on the different avenues of revenue income and then had filters on the same in order to check which cuisine performs the best in accordance to the avenue
+6. Checked on locations where people prefer a specifc avenue and cuisine over another.
+This allows the user of the dashboard to take informed decisions regarding the purchase of raw materials

 ## PROCESS
 1. Data Collection: Obtain Zomato restaurant sales data for Bangalore, including information such as restaurant names, locations, cuisines, sales figures, etc.